How to Respond to I-485 RFE: Common Requests and Strategy 2026

 • Civil surgeon’s signature missing or incomplete

-• Vaccination records incomplete or missing required vaccines
+• Vaccination record incomplete or missing required vaccines

 • Medical exam more than 2 years old (must be completed within 60 days before I-485 filing or anytime while pending)